Visa interview preparation

 Obtain your passport from your government.
 Your passport must be valid at least 6 months in the future at all times.

 Now that you’ve paid your deposit, make sure to submit your official required documents to clear any remaining conditions in your Letter of Offer.
 Once all conditions are met, documents received, and payment is made, your I-20 will be processed and we will send the University’s official acceptance letter and I-20 via email and post the originals to you.
-An I-20 is the document along with the official letter of acceptance from the University of Massachusetts Dartmouth that is used to obtain your visa.
+An I-20 is the document along with the official letter of acceptance from the University of New Hampshire that is used to obtain your visa.

 Using the SEVIS number (which is on your I-20) you can then book your visa interview via your country's US Embassy website.
 Wait times for interview appointments vary by location, season, and visa category, so you should apply for your visa interview early.